 Instructors also facilitate activities and lessons focused on teamwork, communication, and self-discovery.
 Each young person is capable of more than they know, and this course will help students realize their own potential and return to their day to day lives with increased confidence, work ethic and self-awareness.

-Students carry both personal and group gear which means packs can be heavy.
+Please note: Students carry both personal and group gear, which means packs can be heavy.
 Students should be physically able to hike with a 40-pound backpack to be successful on this course.
 If the applicant is under 5 feet tall and/or 85 pounds, please call Outward Bound prior to enrollment.

 The course starts with several days of rock climbing; students will learn the basics of climbing technique, belaying and knots, while building trust with team members and confidence in themselves.
 During this section students challenge themselves physically on solid rock cliffs, and push their mental strength with a free hanging rappel with stunning views of the surrounding granite domes.

 Service to others and the environment is a core value of Outward Bound and is integrated into each course.
 Participants follow Leave No Trace ethics and do acts of service while leading and supporting fellow participants.
 Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management, and National Park Service to collaborate on land restoration projects.
 As they see the impact of their actions, firsthand, students develop a value of service, and transfer this desire to serve their communities once they return.